Brave (2014 film): Plot

 Four years have passed since the accident.
-Nathan has been confined to a wheelchair.
-Layo tries to come to terms with the new reality of being married to a crippled.
+Nathan uses a wheelchair.
+Layo tries to come to terms with the new reality of being married to a disabled person.
 Nathan explains how his career got tarnished after the incident.
 Layo in a counter argument narrates how she has given her all for him for four years and how she wants to "live her life again".
 Nathan's aim of consoling her by stating that his condition is only temporary turns futile.
 Just before leaving in November 2010, Layo informs Nathan of the baby she was carrying four years ago and how they didn't only lose their baby but also their home.
 She dropped her wedding ring with Nathan on the floor calling for her return, and returned to her parents' home.
 Nathan's blood pressure has been on the increase since the absence of his Layo.
 Medical officers who examined him at his home, noted that he's facing both medical and psychological traumas since she left.
 It's been a month since Layo left her matrimonial home, her mum tries to persuade her to ask after the well-being of her husband, but she refuses.
 Nathan's sister caters for him in the absence of his wife and encourages him to get his life together by reminding him of the memories from their parents and how he's the only family she's had left.
 Tammy speaks to Layo that she understands why she needed to make that decision.
 After arriving home at midnight, Layo gets into a fight with her mum over her continued neglect of her husband.
 Layo discloses that she spoke with his sister so she knows he'd in good hands and request that if her mum was so concerned on his welfare, she should move in with him since she knows he's an orphan.
 Layo's mum asks her to ponder if she loves his body or his soul.
 She also told her to reflect on the reaction of Nathan if she was the one on the wheelchair.
 After a sober reflection on the issues raised by her mum, Layo admiration for her husband began to be reignited.
-Layo meets her spiritual mentor and explained her fears and challenges to her who encouraged her saying that" Your mother is right but permit me to add somethings she left out, I have learnt that love always come at a cost that only the BRAVE can pay for, this is beyond you.
+Layo meets her spiritual mentor and explained her fears and challenges to her who encouraged her saying that "Your mother is right but permit me to add somethings she left out, I have learnt that love always come at a cost that only the BRAVE can pay for, this is beyond you.
 You cannot love this man by your own strength, you will always go weary, you see God is love and when you truly have him you have the capacity to love unconditionally without fear or compromise, the kind of love that have the capacity to change everything".
 Layo reconciles with Nathan, who accepts her back immediately.
 Nathan goes through series of therapy with his wife and sister to make him walk again.